Dungyichao/http_server/README.md

 ```html
 <img src="http://172.16.216.206:8084/stream.mjpg" width="320" height="240">
 ```
+In my case, I run the web server and streaming server on the same raspberry pi (same ip, but different port).
+Both program run at the same time.
+There is no CROS problem because they are in the same domain.

 I made a document of my troubleshooting process and answer in this ([link](https://github.com/Dungyichao/http_server/blob/master/Project/simple_streameye/Problem%20and%20answer%20-%20StreamEye%20-%2020220218.pdf)) talking about SIGPIPE, EPIPE, errno, nonblocking Socket, pthread, realloc(), pointer arithmetic, MJPEG parsing.